sighjs/sigh/README.md

   * projectPath: path with basePath stripped off.
   * opTreeIndex: depth-first index (within asset pipeline tree) of the source operator for this event.

-The first stream value always contains an event of type `add` for every source file.
+The first array in the stream always contains an event of type `add` for every source file.

 The following methods are available:
   * applySourceMap(nextSourceMap) - apply a new source map on top of the existing resource's source map.